 We spend a significant amount of our financial and management resources to pursue our current litigation.
 We believe that this litigation and others that we may pursue in the future could continue for years and consume significant financial and management resources.
-The counterpart to our litigation is a large, well-financed company with substantially greater resources than us.
-We cannot assure you that any of our current or future litigation matters will result in a favorable outcome for us.
+The counterpart to our litigation includes large, well-financed companies with substantially greater resources than us.
+Patent litigation is risky and the outcome is uncertain, and we cannot assure you that any of our current or future litigation matters will result in a favorable outcome for us.
 In addition, even if we obtain favorable interim rulings or verdicts, they may be inconsistent with the ultimate resolution of the dispute.
 Also, we cannot assure you that we will not be exposed to claims or sanctions against us which may be costly or impossible for us to defend.
 Unfavorable or adverse outcomes may result in losses, exhaustion of financial resources or other adverse effects, which could encumber our ability to develop and commercialize our products.

-We may seek additional capital to support our business growth, and this capital may be dilutive, cause our stock price to drop or may not be available on acceptable terms, if at all.
+We may need to raise additional capital to support our business growth, and this capital will be dilutive, may cause our stock price to drop or may not be available on acceptable terms, if at all.

-We may seek additional capital to support our business growth or to respond to business opportunities, challenges or unforeseen circumstances, including sales pursuant to our ATM Offering.
+We may need to raise additional capital, which may not be available to us when needed or may not be available on terms acceptable to us, to support our business growth or to respond to business opportunities, challenges or unforeseen circumstances, including sales under our ATM or our universal shelf registration statement.
 Our ability to obtain additional capital, if and when required, will depend on our business plans, investor demand, our operating performance, the condition of the capital markets, the terms of our current contractual obligations and other factors.
-If we raise additional funds through the issuance of equity, equity-linked or debt securities, including those pursuant to our ATM Offering, those securities may have rights, preferences, or privileges senior to the rights of our common stock, and our existing stockholders may experience dilution.
-Additionally, we are unable to predict the success of our current ATM offering.
+If we raise additional funds through the issuance of equity, equity-linked or debt securities, including those under our ATM or our Universal Shelf Registration Statement, those securities may have rights, preferences, or privileges senior to the rights of our common stock, and our existing stockholders may experience dilution.
+Additionally, we are unable to predict the future success of our current ATM offering.
 Sales of a substantial number of shares of our common stock in the public market, the perception that these sales or other financings might occur, could depress the market price of our common stock and could also impair our ability to raise capital through the sale of additional equity securities.
 If we issue debt securities or incur indebtedness, the incurrence of indebtedness would result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 If we are unable to obtain additional capital, or are unable to obtain additional capital on satisfactory terms, our ability to continue to support our business growth or to respond to business opportunities, challenges, or other circumstances could be adversely affected, and our business may be harmed.